tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - do you think you were too strict with your children?
 - if you could change one thing about me what would it be?
 - what do you remember about my character as a young child?
+- what's the best time of life for a man/woman?

 - what are your views on marriage?